 Rudy Giuliani and the September 11 Attacks

-In 2000 Giuliani ran for the U.S. Senate against first lady Hillary Rodham Clinton.
+In 2000, Giuliani ran for the U.S. Senate against first lady Hillary Rodham Clinton.
 He withdrew that May, however, after being diagnosed with prostate cancer and after reports surfaced that he was having an extramarital affair with drug company executive Judith Nathan.
-He wed Nathan in 2003—it was the third marriages for both—following an acrimonious divorce from his second wife, with whom he had two children.
+He wed Nathan in 2003—it was the third marriage for both—following an acrimonious divorce from his second wife, with whom he had two children, Caroline and Andrew Giuliani.